 Recovery is an ongoing process, and we specialize in aftercare and support.
 Detox is only the beginning, so we also help you with prescriptions and adjusting to a new life without depending on cocaine.
 This time can be stressful, and we are there to help you through it, no matter what.

 These are the core services that we know help our patients.
 But we offer many more specific services you might need.
 And we welcome all from any community, such as LGBTQ+, veterans, and college students.
 With our multiple-program approach, we know we can help you.

 How We Can Help with Cocaine

 Our approach is a little different from other centers.
 You won’t be locked in a room, mistreated, or deprived of anything.
 We aren’t like that here.
 Instead, we offer a compassionate blend of one-on-one and group therapies to help you identify your issues and develop a plan for tackling them.
 Our specialized impact treatment team works with you on a personal plan that addresses your specific requirements.
 So, you will receive a range of therapeutic therapies with proven results.
 Our approach includes listening and supporting with care and compassion.

 One of the greatest features of our program is that we don’t need to charge as much as residential care.
 Because you are an outpatient, there are no additional costs associated with your treatment.
 However, depending on your plan, your prices might be higher or lower.

 Additionally, we are proud to work with major established insurance companies.
-So your cost of treatment will be covered.
+This means the cost of treatment will be covered.
 All you need to do is fill out your benefit details, and we can take care of the rest.
 You can use our Admissions Insurance Application Form to get started.

 Using cocaine causes extreme changes in your nervous system.
 As a result, you become alert and energetic.
-But the harm being caused is so severe that cocaine is often fatal upon the first use or severely additive over the long term.
+The harms being caused are so severe that cocaine is often fatal upon the first use or severely additive over the long term.